lukeh1980/Snapshot-Backup-Utility/README.md

 	sbu --create job-name --source /my/source/directory --dest /my/backup/directory --interval 30 --days-to-keep 30

+NOTE: --interval is in minutes and --days-to-keep is in days.
-This will create a new directory for snapshots: /my/backup/directory/job-name/snapshots The initial full sync is named job-name.full, subsequent snapshots are named job-name.0, job-name.1, job-name.2, etc. The newest snapshot is always job-name.0, as snapshots reach the --days-to-keep limit they will be rolled into job-name.full.
+This will create a new directory for snapshots in /my/backup/directory/job-name/snapshots.
+The initial full sync is named job-name.full, subsequent snapshots are named job-name.0, job-name.1, job-name.2, etc. The newest snapshot is always job-name.0, as snapshots reach the --days-to-keep limit they will be rolled into job-name.full.
 Each snapshot has a timestamp file and a snapshot-time file with the number of minutes the snapshot took to create.

 # RESTORE SNAPSHOTS
-Restoration tools are planned in the future but for now you can simply copy files from a snapshot to restore from backups.
+Restoration tools are planned in the future but for now you can simply copy files from a snapshot directory to restore from SBU backups.

 # RECONFIGURING JOBS
 You can reconfigure some features of a running job, more are planned in the future.